stablestud/adsorber/README.md

   setup   - setup necessary things needed for Adsorber
-              e.g., create backup file of hosts file, create scheduler which updates the host file once a week However this should've been done automatically. update  - update hosts file with newest ad servers restore - restore hosts file to its original state (it does not remove the scheduler, this should be used temporary) revert  - reverts the hosts file to the last applied (previous) host file.
+              e.g., create backup file of hosts file, create scheduler which updates the host file once a week update  - update hosts file with the newest ad-domains restore - restore hosts file to its original state (it does not remove the scheduler, this should be used temporary) revert  - reverts the hosts file to the last applied (previous) host file.